Is It OK to Use My Oven’s Self-Cleaning Mode?

 There’s a lot of confusion over the “self-cleaning” oven feature.
 Is it safe and effective?
 Is it expensive to use?
 Is it perfectly great, and if not, is there a better alternative?

-Self-Cleaning Oven Problems
+Self-Cleaning Oven Problems:

-- Secondly, it also has its own health worries: Fumes, including carbon monoxide from incinerating food particles, can emanate from a self-cleaning oven.
+- Dangerous fumes.
+Secondly, it also has its own health worries: Fumes, including carbon monoxide from incinerating food particles, can emanate from a self-cleaning oven.
 Some manufacturers recommend removing pet birds from the home first because they are especially sensitive to fumes, a la the “canary in a coal mine.”

-- Thirdly, by using the self-cleaning feature, you’re trading convenience for inconvenience: The self-cleaning mode can produce smoke that sets off your fire alarms and chokes your home.
+- Self-cleaning oven smoke.
+Thirdly, by using the self-cleaning feature, you’re trading convenience for inconvenience: The self-cleaning mode can produce smoke that sets off your fire alarms and chokes your home.
 Be sure to open windows and use the range hood – which means loud white noise for hours at a time and perhaps humid or cold air coming into your home that you might not want.

-- Fourthly, appliance technicians have reported that non-responsive electronic control panels and burned-out calrods — tubular elements that convert electricity into heat — are common repair calls for ovens that have broken during the extreme heat of self-cleaning.
+- Broken ovens.
+Fourthly, appliance technicians have reported that non-responsive electronic control panels and burned-out calrods — tubular elements that convert electricity into heat — are common repair calls for ovens that have broken during the extreme heat of self-cleaning.

-To self-clean, or not to self-clean?
+To Self-Clean, or Not to Self-Clean

 If you read your manual carefully and tried your oven’s self-cleaning mode with great success and your pets and children were not bothered by fumes or smoke, then maybe you’re all set!
 We also live in a world where you can search the web for reviews written by other owners of the same oven as yours about their experience with the self-cleaning feature.

 What if you prefer not to deal with the self-cleaning feature?
 You are not alone.
-Your two remaining options are to clean your oven with conventional toxic cleaners and also to explore lesser-toxic homemade solutions and see if you can get your oven clean with those.
+Your two remaining options are to 1) clean your oven with conventional toxic cleaners and also 2) to explore lesser-toxic homemade solutions and see if you can get your oven clean with those.

 The single-best nontoxic option people report having success with is making a paste of baking soda and vinegar and applying it to the spills in your oven, letting the paste sit for an hour or even better, overnight, and then wiping the spills and splats away with a little elbow grease.

-Here’s how to us it (this trick is not safe for gas ovens): Heat your electric oven to 150 degrees, turn oven off, then place a small bowl of ammonia (half-cup) on your top shelf and a pan of boiling-hot water on the lower shelf.
+- Let ammonia sit.
+Heat your electric oven to 150 degrees, turn oven off, then place a small bowl of ammonia (half-cup) on your top shelf and a pan of boiling-hot water on the lower shelf.
 Close oven door and let it sit there overnight.

-Then add a few drops of dish soap to some ammonia, put on some gloves and use a rough sponge or cloth to clean the oven.
-Allow the cloth to sit for a half hour on problem areas, if you have any, then wipe away.
+- Scrub oven.
+Then, add a few drops of dish soap to some ammonia, put on some gloves and use a rough sponge or cloth to clean the oven.
+If you have any problem areas, allow the cloth to sit for a half-hour, then wipe away.
 A soft bristle brush might also come in handy.

 Dispose of ammonia by running down the drain with plenty of water.

-Let Molly Maid help
+Let Molly Maid Help